Mutual obligation requirements

 Call our Multilingual Phone Service to speak with us in your language about your Centrelink payments and services.

 Mutual obligation requirements are tasks and activities you agree to do, to help you find a job.
 Your Job Plan lists these.

-Your Job Plan may include 1 or more of the following:
+Your Job Plan may include one or more of the following:

 - attending appointments with an employment services provider or us